 Audited financial statements given by the company along with the auditors' report form the main basis for understanding the current financial position of the company.
 CARE Ratings also seeks various other operational and financial information from the client in order to better understand the various aspects of businesses/ financial statements.
-CARE Ratings seeks bank statements for key operating accounts which commonly include Cash Credit and Term Loan accounts at the time of initial rating exercise for the preceding six months and at the time of subsequent reviews, for the preceding six months, provided more than six months have passed since the last rating.
-CARE Ratings undertakes an examination of instances indicating delays, analysis of bank limit utilization patterns and any other analysis where necessary and feasible.
+CARE Ratings seeks bank statements for key operating accounts which commonly include Cash Credit and Term Loan.
+CARE Ratings undertakes an examination of instances indicating delays, analysis of bank limit utilisation patterns and any other analysis where necessary and feasible.
 The above analysis is used as an input to determine the debt servicing capacity of the entities.

-CARE Ratings also seeks unaudited results for the recent period to understand the current financial position.
+CARE Ratings also seeks unaudited results for the recent period to understand the current performance and financial position.
 In the case of entities implementing projects, CARE Ratings analyses factors like the rationale for implementing the project, size of the project vis-à-vis the current scale of operations and net worth of the company and the funding pattern of the project apart from project implementation risk and post implementation risk.
 The team also interacts with the top management of the company to take a view of business goals and future strategies and policies of the company.

 After completing the analysis, the rating team prepares a rating note based on the information received from the client as well as other information received from other reliable sources and management evaluation.
 CARE Ratings does not conduct an audit or investigation exercise while doing the rating exercise.
-The rating note is based on the CARE Ratings' rating criteria as also sector-specific methodologies.
+The rating note is based on CARE Ratings' rating criteria as also sector-specific methodologies.
 For CARE Ratings' Rating Criteria and Rating Methodologies please click here.
 The rating note is subjected to a multi-tiered review mechanism to ensure that high-quality standards are met.
 The final rating (including rating outlook) is assigned by the Rating Committee.

 CARE Ratings conveys the rating to the client over email/letter.
-Once the client accepts the rating, CARE Ratings issues Rating Letter, Press Release and detailed Rating Rationale to the client.
+Once the client accepts the rating, CARE Ratings issues Rating Letter, Press Release and detailed Rating Rationale to the client wherever applicable.

-The rating and the rationale for the rating are released to the public through a Press Release on the CARE Ratings website which also publishes a monthly list of outstanding ratings on its website.
-CARE Ratings monitors all accepted ratings over the tenure of the rated instrument.
+The rating and the rationale for the rating are released to the public through a Press Release on CARE Ratings' website, which also publishes a monthly list of outstanding ratings on its website.
+CARE Ratings monitors all accepted ratings over the tenure of the rated instrument unless it is withdrawn as per our laid down policy.